-The cup holders should not be used while driving in order that full attention may be given to the driving operation.
+The cup holders should not be used while driving so full attention may be given to vehicle operation.

-• Avoid abrupt starting and braking
+Avoid abrupt starting and braking

 when the cup holder is being used to prevent spilling the drink.
 If the liquid is hot, it can scald you or your passenger.